-Option Description Logical Processor Enables or disables the logical processors and displays the number of logical processors.
-If this option is set to Enabled , the BIOS displays all the logical processors.
-If this option is set to Disabled , the BIOS displays only one logical processor per core.
+Option Description Logical Processor Enabled, the BIOS di e logical processors and displays the number of logical processors.
+If this option is set to splays all the logical processors.
+If this option is set to Disabled , the BIOS displays only one core.
 This option is set to Enabled by default.
-Virtualization Technology Enables or disables the virtualization technology for the processor.
+Virtualization Technology Enables or disables th e virtualization technology for the processor.
 This option is set to Enabled by default.
 Adjacent Cache Line Prefetch Optimizes the system for applications that need high utilization of sequential memory access.
 This option is set to Enabled by default.
 You can disable this option for applications that need high utilization of random memory access.
 Hardware Prefetcher Enables or disables the hardware prefetcher.
 This option is set to Enabled by default.
 Logical Processor Idling Enables you to improve the energy efficiency of a system.
 It uses the operating system core parking algorithm and parks some of the logical processors in the system which in turn allows the corresponding processor cores to transition into a lower power idle state.
 This option can only be enabled if the operating system supports it.
 It is set to Disabled by default. x2APIC Mode Enables or disables the x2APIC mode.
 This option is set to Disabled by default.
 Number of Cores per Processor Controls the number of enabled cores in each processor.
 This option is set to All by default.
 Processor Core Speed Specifies the maximum core frequency of the processor.
-Processor 1 The following settings are displayed for each processor installed in the system: Option Description Family-Model- Specifies the family, model, and stepping of the processor as defined by Intel.
+Processor 1 The following settings are displayed for each processor installed in the system: Option Description Family-Model- Stepping Specifies the family, model, and stepping of the processor as defined by Intel.
+Brand Specifies the brand name.
+Level 2 Cache Specifies the total L2 cache.